 The large majority of bank account transactions in the US are safe and secure, However, fraud is a problem.
 You’ll want to minimize the chances that you lose money to fraud by taking a number of steps:

-- Use a strong username and password for online banking, as well as all your financial accounts.
+- Use a strong username and password.
+This is true for online banking, as well as all your financial accounts.
 Never reuse any password you use for a financial services account with other providers,

-- Do not use public wifi to access your bank account online or on the bank’s mobile app.
+- Do not use public Wi-Fi.
+When accessing your bank account online or on the bank’s mobile app, avoid public Wi-Fi to minimize potential for stolen passwords.

-- Never give out your personal information or login information over the phone or email.
+- Never give out your personal information.
+And don't offer log in information over the phone or email.

-- Always make sure you are on the bank’s website or app, and that it’s not an imposter.
+- Use the official website.
+Always make sure you're on the bank’s website or app, and that it’s not an imposter.
 (That means be super suspicious about emails asking you to click on a link to log in.
 Look for a padlock in the URL.)

-- Log out completely when you are done with your online banking.
+- Don't stay logged in.
+Log out completely when you are done with your online banking.

-- Set up alerts to notify you of unusual activity and then pay attention to them.
+- Use alerts.
+Set up alerts to notify you of unusual activity and then pay attention to them.

 You can also put funds in a different insured financial institution.